pimvh/nsd/README.md

 - setup nsd-control with certificates
 - setup zones and move dnssecpls script
 - setup dnssecpls service (with failmail to required addr)

+# Future Improvements

+- Allow non authorative zones and key directives
+- Improve sane defaults of variables (see defaults defined in defaults/main.yaml)
+- Allow TTL to be passed in records
+- Allow duplicates of dnssecpls script with different variables from ZSK rollover etc as specified in nsd_zone_attributes

 # License